angel-dart-archive/diagnostics/README.md

 # diagnostics
-Support for diagnostics within the Angel framework.
+Support for logging and diagnostics within the Angel framework.

 For accuracy, **these plugins must be called after all other plugins are configured**.
 The best way to ensure this would be to call it